applabsc/React-Native-Curriculum/Lesson 1.md

 # Lesson 1: Javascript Crash Course, Styling and Flexbox

 This section serves as an intro to the Javascript language, ES6 and JSX.
-If you're familiar with any of those three topics feel free to skip the respective sections in the guide.
+If you're familiar with any of those three topics feel free to skip to the second part of this lesson on Styling.

 ## Javascript
 We're only covering the core concepts in Javascript required for React Native development here, so if you're a complete beginner in Javascript, the links below are worth checking out.